forcedotcom/cli/releasenotes/README.md

     Here are a few examples of what you can do.

-    Generate an agent spec file that describes your new agent by providing some properties, but be prompted for others; use your default org:
+    Generate an agent spec file that describes your new agent by providing some properties at the command line and be prompted for others; use your default org:

     ```bash
     sf agent generate agent-spec --type customer \